Why, when, and how would I make a Section 83(b) election?

 IRS Notice 2020-23 covered the extension of deadlines for numerous filings because of the Covid-19 pandemic in 2020.
 If your Section 83(b) election filing window was between April 1 and July 15 of 2020, the notice was interpreted as moving the filing deadline to July 15, 2020.

-Alert: The IRS temporarily allows, at least through the end of 2021, electronic or digital signatures for Section 83(b) elections as an alternative to handwritten signatures.
+Alert: Through the end of 2021, the IRS temporarily allowed electronic or digital signatures for Section 83(b) elections as an alternative to handwritten signatures.
+It is not clear yet whether this allowance will continue.
 (For more on this development, see a commentary from the law firm Shearman & Sterling and an article in Accounting Today.)

 What To File

 Although there are hundreds of formal IRS tax forms, no official form exists for making the 83(b) election.
-Your company may have developed a sample form for restricted stock grants (see an example from the law firm Pillsbury Winthrop Shaw Pittman).
+Your company may have developed a sample form for restricted stock grants.
+See an example in an SEC filing and, for early-exercise stock options, an example from Carta.
 In Rev. Proc.
 2012-29 (see page 9), the IRS presents some sample (not required) election language that would satisfy the IRS regulations.
 The model form presented by the IRS does not make any substantive changes to the requirements under current regulations.
 It simply illustrates the current requirements.
 You make the election by sending to the IRS office where you file your return the appropriate information, which includes: